Medical Marijuana Things to Know for 2020!

 - All stage Cancer

 - Diagnosed severe Chronic Pain, Crohn’s Disease, Glaucoma, Hepatitis C, AIDS or HIV, severe Nausea (with or without Vomiting), Post-Traumatic Stress Disorder (PTSD), and Seizure Disorders.
-Twice in each year people are given the opportunity to submit conditions that are not yet on this list for consideration to be included in the future.
+Twice each year, people are given the opportunity to submit conditions that are not yet on this list for consideration to be included in the future.

 How Much Am I Allowed to Possess?